BristolRefugeeHackday/Dawn/content/en.md

  - I have a house.
 Need help
 - Need help with education:
  - Want to learn English
- - Want to enroll in
+ - Want to enroll in college
+ - Want to study in university
 - Looking for acommodation
 - Want to learn English
 - Need hot meals